 - Great sound

 - Lack some treble

-Best Active Noise-Canceling: Bose QC35 II
+Best active noise-canceling: Bose QC35 II

 In terms of sound, the QC35 II are great.
 Their sound signature overall is very balanced, with minor inconsistencies most people won't hear.
-Where they fall short is in dynamic range and soundstage.
+However, where they fall short is in dynamic range and soundstage.
 The lack of dynamic range can make the treble sound a bit sharp and piercing, and the soundstage is decent but relatively small compared to other closed-back, over-ear headphones.

 Battery life is solid, with up to 20 hours of battery life on a single charge.
 The QC35 II charge over Micro-USB instead of USB-C, which is fine considering that the QC35 II is a couple of years old.